Gibraltar Air Cadets

-Gibraltar Air Cadets is an Air Training Corps in the British Overseas Territory of Gibraltar.
+Gibraltar Air Cadets (officially No.2 Overseas (Gibraltar) Squadron) is an Air Training Corps unit in the British Overseas Territory of Gibraltar.
+The squadron was in 1985.
 The Gibraltar Air Cadets are an active squadron and presents as the second overseas unit, participating under the Norfolk and Suffolk Wing.
 Their activities include: Flying and Gliding, Duke of Edinburgh Award Scheme, BTEC Diplomas, Annual UK Camps, Fieldcraft Training, First Aid Training, Initiative Exercises, Sports, Flight Simulator, Shooting & much more.